ast0815/remu/README.rst

     $ . setup.sh

+You can also specify which Python version to use with e.g. ``-p python3``.
 You might need to install additional system libraries to compile all packages.

 ReMU requires Python 2.7 or >=3.4.